codeoritdidnthappen/re-compile/README.md

 ## Origin

-I gave myself the constraints to complete this project in a week and coding not at all or as little as possible, essentially treating it as what I might build during the [Gauntlet AI](https://gauntletai.com/){:target=_blank} bootcamp.
+I gave myself the constraints to complete this project in a week and coding not at all or as little as possible, essentially treating it as what I might build during the [Gauntlet AI](https://gauntletai.com/) bootcamp.
 I started with a high level plan, and quickly found a groove with concise but specific prompts and agents to move quickly and focus more and more on features.
 What I found was that I was able to build a lot more than I originally imagined.

 I wanted to build an application for a non-profit I used to work with because they had no tooling or data and I wanted to show what is possible with a basic corporate approach of databases instead of spreadsheets.
-Using <a href="[url](https://claude.com/product/claude-code)" target="_blank">Claude Code</a> [Claude Code](https://claude.com/product/claude-code){:target=_blank} I was able to build out a fully functional MVP that actually would work for real world use.
+Using [Claude Code](https://claude.com/product/claude-code) I was able to build out a fully functional MVP that actually would work for real world use.
 While that non-profit has shut down operations, I am inspired by what I was able to do in such a short amount of time with AI.
 I am grateful to Gauntlet AI for the inspiration and I am excited to apply for their bootcamp.

 ## The Application